Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/guides/migrate/ingress-to-gateway.md

 ## Check the new manifests

-The manifests conversion will be performed as follows:
+The manifests conversion are as follows:

 - `Ingress`es are converted to `Gateway` and `HTTPRoute`s
 - `TCPIngress`es are converted to `Gateway` and `TCPRoute`s and `TLSRoute`s